The Unsinkable Fantasy

 With his theory of the fundamental fantasy, Lacan elaborated fantasy beyond the representation inducing a symptom.
 The fantasy became the key of the subject’s life, which could be found in analysis and would deliver the key to one’s destiny.
 In this view, fantasy appears as what drives repetition in life, as a singular law, often pathological.
 Let’s briefly, and not exhaustively, review some elements of the fantasy in Lacanian theory.

-Criticism of the fundamental fantasy
+Criticism of the Fundamental Fantasy

 The fantasy is one of the most elaborated concepts in Lacan, at least in the central part of his teachings in the 1960’s.
 The 1966-1967 seminar, La logique du fantasme [The Logic of Fantasy], is entirely dedicated to its study.
-The fantasy is written as a formula (or matheme) that apparently removes all reference to development and Oedipus: the formula establishes a relationship between the subject split by what causes his desirethe object a that Lacan considers as his own invention in psychoanalysis; hence, fantasy appears as the extreme point of a sophisticated structuralism.
+The fantasy is written as a formula (or matheme) that apparently removes all reference to development and Oedipus: the formula establishes a relationship between the subject split by what causes his desire–what he doesn’t know–the object a that Lacan considers as his own invention in psychoanalysis; hence, fantasy appears as the extreme point of a sophisticated structuralism.
 Moreover, he is in the midst of a new institutional theory in terms of two consecutive seminars La logique du fantasme [The Logic of Fantasy](1966-1967) and L’acte psychanalytique [The psychoanalytical Act] (1967-1968) which take place at the time of the invention of the passe.
 Lacan had already abolished the difference between personal and didactic analysis.
 With the passe he had hoped to recruit the analysts of his school at the end of their analyses.
 The goal of the passe was to identify the singular desire that allowed the analysand to take on the challenge of an operation he knew the secret of because it had reached completion and had ended with the dismissal of the analyst (called “désêtre [unbeing]”).

 At the end of Seminar IV, in 1964, the end of analysis is defined in reference to the fundamental fantasy.
 First, only the desire of the analyst makes the “crossing of the plane of identification” possible.
 Embodying the analysand’s cause of desire, the analyst allows him to differentiate its ideals; then, “after spotting the subject in relationship to [the object] a, the experience of the fundamental fantasy becomes drive” (1973, p.
 245).
 This last formulation, so enigmatic, has provoked much writing!
 It evokes a “beyond” identification in a definite progress obtained through a crossing at the end of treatment.
 Some saw in it the hope of a “perverse” or “cynical” liberation of the drive, even the promised land of the famous sexual freedom of the new subject, reborn after “traversing the fantasy”—a term thriftily used by Lacan, but a thousand times debased by his students.
 On the contrary, others, after Lacan’s death, read in it the necessity of definitively renouncing jouissance after the revelation of traversing the fantasy which would mark the beginning of an unprecedented asceticism: the new analyst should entirely dedicate herself to the analytical cause, her drive should be devoted to it.
 But such an austere lifestyle would not take place—we saw it in the various Lacanian groups or schools—without a “frame” or an “orientation” provided by “enlightened” leaders.